RedHatEdge/patterns/blocks/dns-for-acp/README.md

 ## Part 0 - Assumptions and Network Layout
 This block has a few key assumptions, in an attempt to keep things digestable:
-1. A compact, three node cluster will be deployed.
+1. Bind will be used to provide DNS in this example, however multiple software stacks can provide DNS.
 2. Network configuration has been completed.
-3. DNS has been configured and is available.
-4. Internet access is avaiable, however this can be used without it.
-5. Static addresses will be used for the cluster links, however DHCP is also an option.
+3. Static addresses will be used for the cluster links, however DHCP is also an option.
-6. A "helper" system is used as the target for Ansible.
-This system could simply be a laptop or temporary device.

 The following example subnets/VLANs will be used:
 | VLAN | Subnet | Description |